 And if you’re the one who’s expecting?
 Stock up on this stuff before baby arrives.
 You’ll be glad you did!

 - Nux vomica – For nausea and vomiting during labor.

 - Arnica – For pain and body aches during labor.
 Also take every 15 minutes post partum to speed recovery.

 - Silicea – To heal sore nipples from breastfeeding.

-#3 – Lansinoh HPA Lanolin – For preventing and healing sore, dry cracked nipples.
+- Lansinoh HPA Lanolin – Lanolin comes from sheep’s wool and it’s a classic remedy for preventing and healing sore, dry cracked nipples.